fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

 **4.** Confirm your input and create the database instance

 **5.** In the settings, make sure incoming traffic from anywhere (0.0.0.0/0 and
-    ::/ 0 )
+    ::/0 )

 **6.** Execute the database_init.sql file on the newly created database instance
-    to initialize its schema and automation mechanisms – either directly in the Amazon RDS dashboard or by using an external tool of choice, e.g. DBeaver, as can be seen below:
+    to initialize its schema and automation mechanisms – either directly in the Amazon RDS dashboard or by using an external tool of choice, e.g. DBeaver

 #### Global SSH Key for Computing Instance Access